By Stefanie Michaels

 - Better immune system: Adequate sleep is crucial for the body to produce molecules that fight off infection and inflammation.

-- Improved skin health: Sleep is crucial for skin repair, collagen production, and hydration.
+- Improved skin health: Healthy sleep is crucial for skin repair, collagen production, and hydration.